-Exercise 20: Tree Based Conservation Analysis
+Exercise 19: Tree Based Conservation Analysis

-- 20.a.
+- 19.a.
 Load the PF03460 PFAM seed alignment using the sequence fetcher.
-Select Colour \Rightarrow Taylor \Rightarrow By Conservation, set Conservation shading threshold at around 20. - 20.b.
-Build a Neighbour joining tree using Select Calculate \Rightarrow Calculate Tree \Rightarrow Neighbour Joining Using BLOSUM62. - 20.c.
-Use the mouse cursor to select a point on the tree to partition the alignment into several sections. - 20.d.
-Select View \Rightarrow Sort Alignment By Tree option in the tree window to re-order the sequences in the alignment using the calculated tree.
-Examine the variation in colouring between different groups of sequences in the alignment window. - 20.e.
+Select Colour \Rightarrow Taylor \Rightarrow By Conservation, set Conservation shading threshold at around 20. - 19.b.
+Build a Neighbour joining tree by selecting $Calculate \Rightarrow Tree \ or \ PCA...$ in the alignment window.
+In the dialogue box, select Neighbour Joining and in the drop-down list select BLOSUM62, then click the Calculate button. - 19.c.
+Use the cursor to select a point on the tree to partition the alignment into groups. - 19.d.
+Select View ⇒ Sort Alignment By Tree option in the tree window to re-order the sequences in the alignment.
+Examine the variation in colouring between different groups of sequences in the alignment window. - 19.e.
 You may find it easier to browse the alignment if you first uncheck the Annotations ⇒ Show Annotations option.
-Open the Overview Window within the View menu to aid navigation. - 20.f.
+Open the Overview Window from the View menu to aid navigation. - 19.f.
 Try changing the colourscheme of the residues in the alignment to BLOSUM62 (whilst ensuring that Apply Colour to All Groups is selected).